SteveRoss2023/KewlKidsOrgMobile/test_deep_links.md

 5. **Verify app opens** and navigates to correct screen

 ### What to Verify:
-- ✅ App opens when clicking email link
+- âœ… App opens when clicking email link
-- ✅ Navigates to correct screen (login/register/home)
+- âœ… Navigates to correct screen (login/register/home)
-- ✅ URL parameters are passed correctly (email pre-filled, etc.)
+- âœ… URL parameters are passed correctly (email pre-filled, etc.)
-- ✅ Modals/messages display correctly
+- âœ… Modals/messages display correctly

 ## 5. Test Different Scenarios

 ### Invitation Scenarios:
-- [ ] New user (doesn't exist) → Should go to register
+- [ ] New user (doesn't exist) â†’ Should go to register
-- [ ] Existing user (not logged in) → Should go to login
+- [ ] Existing user (not logged in) â†’ Should go to login
-- [ ] Existing user (logged in) → Should auto-accept
+- [ ] Existing user (logged in) â†’ Should auto-accept
-- [ ] Expired invitation → Should show error
+- [ ] Expired invitation â†’ Should show error
-- [ ] Already accepted → Should show info message
+- [ ] Already accepted â†’ Should show info message
-- [ ] Cancelled invitation → Should show error
+- [ ] Cancelled invitation â†’ Should show error

 ### Email Verification Scenarios:
-- [ ] Valid token → Should verify and redirect to home
+- [ ] Valid token â†’ Should verify and redirect to home
-- [ ] Already verified → Should show success message
+- [ ] Already verified â†’ Should show success message
-- [ ] Invalid token → Should show error
+- [ ] Invalid token â†’ Should show error
-- [ ] Expired token → Should show error
+- [ ] Expired token â†’ Should show error

 ## 6. Debugging Tips